Ferns & Focus

 Colorama (heavy red/pink tint)

-The ‘Colorama’ variety features narrow, sword-shaped leaves characterized by broad, vibrant bands of deep pink and magenta that nearly dominate the central green stripe.
+Narrow sword-shaped leaves with broad bands of deep pink and magenta around a thinner green stripe.